KunalKhandekar/UsabilityHub-Clone/README.md

 ## Contact

-If you have any questions, feedback, or suggestions regarding the MyMart landing page, please feel free to contact Kunal at kunalkhandekar010@gmail.com
+If you have any questions, feedback, or suggestions regarding this project, please feel free to contact Kunal at kunalkhandekar010@gmail.com